 We have shown results from the first radiation hydrodynamic simulations of a thermal-radiative wind.
-Including the radiation force gives important differences to the structure of the thermal wind for $L > 0.1L{Edd}$ (Sec.4.1 ,4.3).
-We include electron scattering, bound-free absorption and line opacity as these all give corrections which are of similar order, and all of them together act to produce a force multiplier which is large enough for these sub-Eddington flows to become super-Eddington.
+Including the radiation force gives important differences to the structure of the thermal wind for $L > 0.1L{Edd}$ (Sections 4.1 and 4.3).
+We include electron scattering, bound-free absorption, and line opacity as these all give corrections that are of similar order, and all of them together act to produce a force multiplier that is large enough for these sub-Eddington flows to become super-Eddington.
 Thermal winds alone are too slow to match to the observed winds (see also Higginbottom et al. 2018), but these thermal-radiative winds can produce both the column density and velocity of the material seen in the soft state of H1743-322.

 Figure 10.
-The angular dependence of column densities Fe xxvI (black solid line), Fe xxv (black dashed line) and those of column weighted velocites (bottom) of hard state.
-The cyan colars show the observational upper limit calculated from Miller et al. (2012)
+The angular dependence of column densities Fe XXVI (black solid line), Fe XXVI (black dashed line), and those of column weighted velocities (bottom) of hard state.
+The cyan colours show the observational upper limit calculated from Miller et al. (2012).